 About The Developer

 The mastermind behind Black Menu and two other Chrome extensions is Carlos Jeurissen, a student and talented developer.
-He’s active on Google+ and has created Google+ Pages for all his Chrome extensions - Black Bar Removal, Shortcuts for Google and Black Menu.
-There’s even a Black Menu community for you to connect with other users and find out about updates.
+He’s active on Google+ and has created Google+ Pages for all his Chrome extensions [no longer available] for you to connect with other users and find out about updates.

 You might think that he’s just obsessed with Google+, and you may be right, but it also says that he’s interested in those who use his products, and wants to help and connect with them.
-If you want to contact him, his email address is visible on his Google+ profile.
+If you want to contact him, his email address is visible on his Google+ profile [no longer available].

 The Search tab allows you to access your desired search query from any page.
 As of now, only the Web results are accessible within the Black Menu extension.
 By clicking any of the other links, like Images or Books you will be taken to the physical search page.
 It’s also important to note that there are a lot of search pages available via the More dropdown menu to narrow down your search.

 Referring to the first image in this section, you’ll also see that by hovering over Links there are two other available options: Trends and Custom Search.